ALASdoo/alasdoo_com_v2/content/english/career/german-speaking-automated-qa-engineer.md

 ## What qualifies you?

-- Minimum 5 years of experience working as a QA Engineer
+- Business German proficiency is a must
 - At least 3 years of hands&#8209;on experience using Selenium WebDriver with Java or Cypress for test automation is a must
 - Knowledge of test management, test development, and/or test process
 - Experience with QA tools and techniques, bug tracking systems, test design and execution